fleet-sdk/docs/docs/transaction-building.md

     // send the signed transaction to the mempool const txId = await ergo.submit_tx(signedTx);

-    // displays the Transaction ID of the submitted transaction console.log(txId);
+    // prints the Transaction ID of the submitted transaction on the console console.log(txId);
   }
 })();